node-inspector/node-inspector/readme.md

  7. Node Inspector takes a long time to start up.

- > Try setting --fast-load to true.
+ > Try setting --no-preload to true.
+Disables searching disk for *.js at startup.

 ## Contributing Code